I’ve always been a bit nervous around horses.

 There are peaceful healing trail rides that are also available.

-Disclosure: I was not financially compensated for this post.
-I did receive a complimentary family session for review purposes.
+Thanks again to EAD for the complimentary family session for review purposes.
 The opinions are completely my own based on my experience.